New Jersey Non-Disclosure Agreement Attorneys

 What Should You Do as an Employee Who is Asked to Sign a Non-Disclosure Agreement?

 Call us right away.
 Not all employees should be asked to sign a non-compete agreement.
-Employees who are not upper management and do not have a unique function in the company typically should not be asked to sign a restrictive agreement since it is difficult to establish a legitimate business purpose in doing so and may prevent the individual from being able to make a living.
+Employees who are not upper management and do not have a unique function in the company should typically not be asked to sign a restrictive agreement, as it is difficult to establish a legitimate business purpose for doing so and may prevent the individual from making a living.

-If you need advice or have questions about restrictive employment or covenants or non-compete agreements in NJ, call Fredrick P. Niemann toll-free at 855-376-5291 or e-mail him at fniemann@hnlawfirm.com.
+If you need advice or have questions about restrictive employment or covenants or non-compete agreements in NJ, call Fredrick P. Niemann at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

 Don’t let New Jersey’s complex employment laws keep you from exercising your rights.